 #3].
 Take holidays

 When entrepreneurs go on holidays most people think they have gone for leisure and relaxation.
-But in reality, most entrepreneurs go on holiday to create time for themselves not just to relax and have fun, but to refresh their brains and improve their thinking.
+But in reality, most entrepreneurs go on holiday to create time for themselves.

 #4].
 Hire someone